sublimetext-io/docs.sublimetext.io/docs/reference/pc_client_usage.md

 if you copy your `Packages/User` folder to another machine.

 By default Package Control checks for new versions on startup.
-This, plus the list of channels and repositories, are managed through the [Settings][settings].
+This check and the list of channels and repositories are managed through the [Settings][settings].

 [settings]: #package-control-settings